AdobeDocs/audience-manager.fr-FR/help/using/dil/dil-class-overview/dil-get-instance.md

 ## Réponse

 A successful partner and container NSID match returns a partner-specific [!UICONTROL DIL] instance.
-If there is no match, the API returns (does not throw) an error with the message, &quot; `The DIL instance with partner <name> and containerNSID <ID> was not found.`&quot;
+If there is no match, the API returns (does not throw) an error with the message, " `The DIL instance with partner <name> and containerNSID <ID> was not found.`"

 ## Exemple de code